Anto58/Getting-and-Cleaning-Data-Project/Codebook.md

 **dimension**

-This takes one of four values.
+This character variable takes one of four values.
 Where the measure had a direction, this variable takes the value X, Y or Z indicating the direction in Euclidean space.
 There are 9 features which measure a magnitude rather than having a dimension.
 For these features, the dimension variable is assigned the value "N"

 **value**

-This is the average of the mean or standard deviation for the relevant measure
+This is numeric variable recording the average of the mean or standard deviation for the relevant measure